mhostetter/galois/README.md

 ## Getting Started

-The [Getting Started](https://mhostetter.github.io/galois/latest/getting-started/) guide is intended to assist the user with installing the library, creating two example arrays, and performing basic array arithmetic.
+The [Getting Started](https://mhostetter.github.io/galois/latest/getting-started/) guide is intended to assist users with installing the library, creating two example arrays, and performing basic array arithmetic.
 See [Basic Usage](https://mhostetter.github.io/galois/latest/basic-usage/array-classes/) for more detailed discussions and examples.